 The English Department offers a creative writing emphasis in our major.
 We offer courses in nonfiction prose as well as writing poetry and fiction at the beginning, intermediate and advanced levels.
 Other colleges in the Pioneer Valley also offer a wide range of courses in creative writing.
-At Smith, we also have the Poetry Center, an innovative program that brings well-known poets to campus each semester and provides opportunities for students to meet.
+At Smith, we also have The Boutelle-Day Poetry Center, an innovative center that brings well-known poets to campus each semester and provides opportunities for students to meet.

 Smith Courses in Creative Writing

 Beyond the introductory level, the Smith English Department offers the following intermediate and advanced creative writing courses every year.
 Some are offered every semester.
 Each is limited to 12 students, admitted by permission of the instructor.
 Writing samples are required: